PlayPact/playpact-clients/clients/csharp/docs/ObjectionApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ObjectionApi(config);
-            var playPactReportId = "playPactReportId_example";  // Guid? | Play pact id of the report to get the objection for. (optional) var playPactUserId = "playPactUserId_example";  // Guid? | Play pact id of the requesting user. (optional)
+            var playPactReportId = "playPactReportId_example";  // Guid | Play pact id of the report to get the objection for. var playPactUserId = "playPactUserId_example";  // Guid | Play pact id of the requesting user.

             try
             {